Skip to footer content

 Output

-As you can see in the image below, IronPDF was able to successfully generate the PDF file and display it using the default viewer.
-You'll notice in my case, this is Opera GX.
+As shown in the image below, IronPDF successfully generates the PDF file and displays it using the default viewer configured on the system -- in this case, Opera GX.

 How to Open PDFs in Default Viewer in C#: Figure 1 - PDF displayed using default viewer

-In .NET Core and modern .NET versions, the UseShellExecute parameter defaults to false.
-Without explicitly setting it to true, your app will throw an error when trying to launch a PDF.
+In .NET Core and modern .NET versions (.NET 5 through .NET 10), the UseShellExecute parameter defaults to false.
+Without explicitly setting it to true, your application will throw an error when trying to launch a PDF file.

 using IronPdf;